 The pastoral system is the key driver in this.
 Houses provide a strong family-orientated support for children and families and are a key feature of IKB.
 The Houses reflect the innovation and inventiveness of Brunel, and are named after great scientists, mathematicians, environmentalists, inventors and olympians to reinforce the positive growth mindset that will characterise learning in the school.

 IKB believes strongly in community and the contribution that young people make is essential to the wellbeing of their local, national and global community.
 IKB centres itself firmly in the heart of the local community and supports the community by ensuring children have a clear sense of what makes a good citizen and a good neighbour as well as understanding the responsibilities and the privilege of living in the UK.
 Pupils have a strong sense of themselves in a local, national and global context so they have a clear sense of the responsibility they have to others, in the present and in the future.

 To further strengthen the core values which run through the school, IKB has a set of attributes with aspiration embedded within them which are shared and demonstrated by all children, staff and the wider school community.

 Our IKB attributes include:

-Through the entire IKB community demonstrating these core attributes IKB will create a shared identity which will enable all stakeholders to strengthen their sense of achievement, belonging and participation both within themselves and collaboratively.
+By demonstrating these core attributes, IKB has created a shared identity which enables all stakeholders to strengthen their sense of achievement, belonging and participation, both within themselves and collaboratively.